narek118/News-Website/README.md

 ```
 bash (or cmd)

-The easiest way to get started is to clone the repository: Fuck
+The easiest way to get started is to clone the repository:

 # install mongodb and run